Laie Hawaii Temple: Architecture

-The Laie Hawaii Temple is 47224 sqft and houses four ordinance rooms and six sealing rooms.
+The Laie Hawaii Temple is 47224 sqft and houses three ordinance rooms and six sealing rooms.
 Landscape artist LeConte Stewart designed many of the murals found inside the temple.

 Admittance

 Laie Hawaii Temple is not used for regular Sunday worship.
-As temples are considered sacred houses of the Lord, only church members who keep gospel covenants are allowed to enter for the purpose of participating in sacred ceremonies such as endowments, baptism for the dead and eternal marriage, a ritual in which couples and families are sealed for time and all eternity.
-Because of these guidelines, non-Mormons are not allowed inside temples, but public tours of the grounds outside and of the visitors' centers are available.
+As temples require church approval to enter, only church members who are recommended by their local bishop are allowed to enter for the purpose of participating in ceremonies such as endowments, baptism for the dead and marriage.
+Because of these guidelines, those without an active recommend are not allowed inside temples, but public tours of the grounds outside and of the visitors' centers are available.

 Temple presidents

 Notable temple presidents include Edward L. Clissold (1936–38, 1943–44, 1963–65); D. Arthur Haycock (1986–89), and J. Richard Clarke (1998–2001).